Welcome to CEPAR

 Overseeing Institution-wide Planning and Response for Disasters and Public Health Threats

 CEPAR oversees enterprise-wide planning and response to disasters or other emergencies that may effect the entire Johns Hopkins Medicine and Johns Hopkins University systems.
-The CEPAR director is Gabe Kelen, M.D. (above right) and the executive director is Jim Scheulen, PA-C, MBA (above left).
+The CEPAR director is Gabe Kelen, M.D. (above right) and the executive director is Jim Scheulen, MBA (above left).

 Disaster Preparedness Training and Expertise